UN Agency Recommends Health Guidelines For Airlines - UrduPoint

 UN Agency Recommends Health Guidelines For Airlines

-Montreal, June 1 (UrduPoint / Pakistan Point News - 1st Jun, 2020 ) :Mask wearing, temperature controls, disinfection of aircraft: the International Civil Aviation Organization on Monday published a series of health recommendations for a pandemic-hit airline industry as it relaunches air travel.
+Montreal, June 2 (UrduPoint / Pakistan Point News - 2nd Jun, 2020 ) :Mask wearing, temperature controls, disinfection of aircraft: the International Civil Aviation Organization on Monday published a series of health recommendations for the pandemic-hit airline industry as it relaunches air travel.

 The protocol was drawn up by an international task force formed by the Montreal-based ICAO with the help of other UN agencies like the World Health Organization and the powerful International Air Transport Association (IATA).

-Its report on relaunching aviation in the wake of COVID-19 was expected to be approved Monday by the ICAO's executive committee.
+"These guidelines will facilitate convergence, mutual recognition and harmonization of aviation COVID-19 related measures across the globe," Philippe Bertoux, France's representative on ICAO's board, which led the "task force" debate, said in a statement.

-The changes being suggested are the most important for air travel since the massive security measures put in place after the September 11, 2001 attacks on the United States.
+The changes being suggested are the most important for air travel since security measures put in place after the September 11, 2001 attacks on the United States.

-IATA's director general, Alexandre de Juniac, unveiled the main measures proposed in the "best practices" guide at the end of last week.

-The recommendations are intended to serve as a "framework" for assuring the safety of passengers and workers on planes and at airports.
+The recommendations -- adopted Monday evening by the ICAO's executive committee, are intended to serve as a "framework" for assuring the safety of passengers and workers on planes and at airports.

 On their arrival at airports, travelers should present a health certificate and undergo an initial temperature check, under the guidelines.